Medically reviewed by Drugs.com. Last updated on Mar 9, 2021.

 When to see a doctor

-Seek immediate medical attention for shortness of breath, chest pain or signs of a stroke.
+Seek immediate medical attention for shortness of breath, chest or arm pain, or signs of a stroke, such as face drooping, arm weakness or having difficulty speaking.

 Make an appointment with your doctor if you have other signs or symptoms that worry you.
 Early detection of Takayasu's arteritis is key to getting effective treatment.

 No one knows exactly what causes the initial inflammation in Takayasu's arteritis.
-It's likely that the condition is an autoimmune disease in which your immune system attacks your own arteries by mistake.
+The condition is likely an autoimmune disease in which your immune system attacks your own arteries by mistake.
 The disease may be triggered by a virus or other infection.

-Takayasu's arteritis primarily affects girls and women between the ages of 10 and 40.
+Takayasu's arteritis primarily affects girls and women younger than 40.
 The disorder occurs worldwide, but it's most common in Asia.
 Sometimes the condition runs in families.
+Researchers have identified certain genes associated with Takayasu's arteritis.

-With Takayasu's arteritis, extended or recurring cycles of inflammation and healing in the arteries might lead to one or more of the following complications:
+With Takayasu's arteritis, cycles of inflammation and healing in the arteries might lead to one or more of the following complications:

-- Inflammation of the heart, which may affect the heart muscle (myocarditis) or the heart valves
+- Inflammation of the heart, which may affect the heart muscle or the heart valves.

-- Heart failure due to high blood pressure, myocarditis or aortic regurgitation — a condition in which a faulty aortic valve allows blood to leak back into your heart — or a combination of these
+- Heart failure due to high blood pressure, inflammation of the heart, an aortic valve that allows blood to leak back into your heart, or a combination of these.

 A healthy pregnancy is possible for women with Takayasu's arteritis.
 But the disease and drugs used to treat it can affect your fertility and pregnancy.
 If you have Takayasu's arteritis and are planning on becoming pregnant, work with your doctor to develop a plan to limit complications of pregnancy before you conceive.
-And during your pregnancy see your doctor regularly for checkups.
+See your doctor regularly during your pregnancy for checkups.

 An aortic aneurysm occurs when a weak spot in the wall of your aorta begins to bulge (left).
 This can occur anywhere in your aorta.
 Having an aneurysm increases the risk of an aortic dissection — a tear in the lining of the aorta, shown in the image on the right.